Network & Partnerships Unit

 Based in Antwerp, Belgium (Origin: USA)

-Access to accredited Clinical Trial Sites
+Access to qualified Clinical Trial Sites

 Abby, a Doctorate of Pharmacy graduate from Ferris State University, worked at Spectrum Health in Grand Rapids, MI.
 She served as the lead Investigational Drug Service Pharmacist, overseeing approximately 150 investigational product intervention trials in both pediatrics and adults.
 These trials included Phase 1-3 studies, gene therapy, FDA emergency use authorizations, and single patient INDs.
 Abby has now relocated to Europe.